Average

 How does Collegiate Charter High School of Los Angeles rank in CA?

-Collegiate Charter High School of Los Angeles is ranked #2592 out of 9,533 schools in CA.
+Collegiate Charter High School of Los Angeles ranks #5,783 of 9,539 schools in CA.

 What is Collegiate Charter High School of Los Angeles's MySchoolScout rating?

-Collegiate Charter High School of Los Angeles has a composite rating of 7.3 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Collegiate Charter High School of Los Angeles has a current MySchoolScout rating of 5.8 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Collegiate Charter High School of Los Angeles?